HRDepartment/steam-econcc/README.md

 ### Testing
 Tests are written using jasmine.
 Install the test runner globally (`npm install -g jasmine`) and run `npm test` in the root directory.

-Compile the source with: `babel src/econcc.es6.js --no-comments --loose -m umdStrict --module-id EconCC > econcc.js && node fixbabel`
+Compile the source with: `npm run build`

 ### License